Combat Barriers to Confident Ageing

 It is this cultural perception of ageing that depletes our confidence, generates loneliness, and isolates us from our communities.
 It affects our ability to ask for help and support for fear of judgement or loss of autonomy.

-Our Aim is to Combat the negative effects to our health and wellbeing associated with ageism and the stereotyping of our ageing population.
+Our aim is to combat the negative effects to our health and wellbeing associated with ageism and the stereotyping of our ageing population.

-What are the Barriers to Confident Ageing
+What are the barriers to confident ageing?

-- Seeing Older People as all the Same
+Seeing older people as all the same

+This is no typical older person.
 Ageism refers to stereotypes, prejudice and discrimination based on age.
 In essence, it is how we think, how we feel and how we act towards others.
 When directed at older people, it comes from negative attitudes and beliefs about what it means to grow old.
 (Older Person Advocacy Network)

 Disturbingly, research finds that ageism is the most accepted form of prejudice in Australia.